yetanothermightytool/powershell/vbo/vbo-health-checker/README.md

     - Proxy stuff (min. recommended CPU and Memory)
     - Check Windows event log for low memory conditions
     - Logfile with the findings
+    - Free Capacity (percentage) for each local repository

 ## Parameters